gdraheim/timetrack-odoo/jira2data.setup.md

 ## todo

 * You can not change a worklog from one ticket to another (like in Odoo booking)
-* You can not assign multiple tickets to a prefix topic
-* Multiple jira instances will provoke problems with non-existant tickets.
+* Handling multiple jira instances will provoke problems with non-existant tickets.